schneems/sextant/README.md

 # Sextant

-Helps you find your routes on a long Journey on Rails.
+Helps you find your routes on a long Journey on Rails, in Rails apps 3.2+.

 ## What